jbryer/EPSY530Summer2015/README.md

 ### Software

+*An RStudio will be available through the web (Google Chrome is recommended) at [http://learnrstats.com/rstudio](http://learnrstats.com/rstudio).
+You will be given a username and password in class.
+However, it is highly recommended that you also install R and RStudio on your computer if possible.*

 Although this course will emphasize statistical concepts, we will make use of [R](http://r-project.org), an open source statistics program and language.
 Be sure to [install R](http://cran.r-project.org/) and [RStudio](http://rstudio.com) on your own computers within the first week of the class.

 * R - [Windows](http://cran.r-project.org/bin/windows/base/) or [Mac](http://cran.r-project.org/bin/macosx/)